RhysJones1/LearnDelphi/README.md

 A function is a group of statements that together perform a task.
 Every Pascal program has at least one function, which is the program itself, and all the most trivial programs can define additional functions.

-A function declaration tells the compiler about a function's name, return type, and parameters.
-A function definition provides the actual body of the function.

 Pascal standard library provides numerous built-in functions that your program can call.
 For example, function AppendStr() appends two strings, function New() dynamically allocates memory to variables and many more functions.

 A function definition in Pascal consists of a **function header, local declarations and a function body**.
 The function header consists of the keyword function and a name given to the function.
 Here are all the parts of a function −

 * **Arguments** − The argument(s) establish the linkage between the calling program and the function identifiers and also called the formal parameters.
 A parameter is like a placeholder.
 When a function is invoked, you pass a value to the parameter.
 This value is referred to as actual parameter or argument.
 The parameter list refers to the type, order, and number of parameters of a function.
 Use of such formal parameters is optional.
 These parameters may have standard data type, user-defined data type or subrange data type.
  * The formal parameters list appearing in the function statement could be simple or subscripted variables, arrays or structured variables, or subprograms.
 * **Return Type** − **All functions must return a value**, so all functions must be assigned a type.
 The function-type is the data type of the value the function returns.
 It may be standard, user-defined scalar or subrange type but it cannot be structured type.
 * **Local declarations** − Local declarations refer to the declarations for labels, constants, variables, functions and procedures, which are application to the body of function only.
 * **Function Body** − The function body contains a collection of statements that define what the function does.
 It should always be enclosed between the reserved words begin and end.
 It is the part of a function where all computations are done.
 There must be an assignment statement of the type - name := expression; in the function body that assigns a value to the function name.
 This value is returned as and when the function is executed.
 The last statement in the body must be an end statement.